Key California Employment Law Case Summaries: February 2023

 The California Court of Appeal reversed the order denying leave to amend as to Sandusky, reversed the judgment as to Sandusky, and affirmed in all other respects.
 The court of appeal held that there is no standing to bring a PAGA action when an arbitration award finds that there was no underlying violation of the Labor Code.
 The court noted that the arbitral award had found that there was no Labor Code violation as to Defendant U-Haul, which precluded a PAGA action against the employer, but made no such similar determination as to Sandusky.
 Accordingly, judgment was reversed as to Sandusky.
 Notably, the court expressly disagreed with a prior court of appeal decision, Gavriiloglou v.
 Prime Healthcare Management Inc., 83 Cal.
 App.
 5th 595 (2022), which held that an arbitration award against an employee was not entitled to preclusive effect in the employee’s later PAGA action.

 The PAGA landscape in California has been changing dramatically since the United States Supreme Court’s decision in Viking River Cruises.
-Now that individual PAGA claims can be compelled to arbitration, a slew of related questions have arisen, including regarding the preclusive effect of arbitration decisions on the non-individual PAGA claims that remain pending in court.
+Now that individual PAGA claims can be compelled to arbitration, a slew of related questions have arisen, including those regarding the preclusive effect of arbitration decisions on the non-individual PAGA claims that remain pending in court.
 With the split in the Court of Appeal now between Gavriiloglou and Rocha, there is a good chance that the California Supreme Court will step in to provide clarity on this important subject.